SquashBusters: Squash

 Founded on the sports-based youth development program model, SquashBusters provides students with three to five hours of squash practice per week.
 Squash instruction is provided by volunteers, staff coaches, and former professionals, including world champions Thierry Lincou and Amanda Sobhy.
 SquashBusters students play in matches against local high school squash teams, tournaments with other urban squash programs, and regional and national junior-level championships.
 Since 2018, 31 SquashBusters alumni have gone on to play collegiate squash for universities such as Colby College and Harvard University.

 College Preparation

 The ultimate aim of the SquashBusters program is for every student to enroll in, and eventually graduate from, college.
 As early as middle school, students visit college information sessions.
 When participants enter high school, SquashBusters offers standardized test preparation, essay workshops, and one-on-one mentorship throughout the college application process.
 Additionally, they provide financial aid counseling and scholarship opportunities for collegiate alumni.
 Ninety percent of SquashBusters graduates enroll in college, nearly thirty percent higher than the Boston Public Schools average.

 Regional Expansion

 Lawrence

 In 2012, Dora Lubin, a former employee at CitySquash, an urban squash program in the Bronx, opened a SquashBusters affiliate in Lawrence, Massachusetts.
-SquashBusters Lawrence operates in borrowed facilities from Brooks School and Phillips Academy, private preparatory high schools in Northern Massachusetts.
+SquashBusters Lawrence operates in a brand new, New Balance facility opened in 2024 in Lawrence.
 The program serves 87 students, over half of whom speak English as a second language.